Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Optimizing over locally exponentially stabilizing policies

 where $\mu$ is a probability distribution and $\ell(\cdot,\cdot)$ is a stage cost.
 For each $x_0 \in \mathbb{R}^n$, the closed-loop mapping of \eqref{eq:system} under a parametrized policy $u_\theta(t) =\mathcal{K}(x([0:t]);\theta)$ with $\theta \in \mathbb{R}^d$ is denoted by $t \mapsto (x_\theta(t;x_0),u_\theta(t;x_0))$.
 We aim to compute a policy that locally exponentially stabilizes the origin, while minimizing the cost \eqref{eq:cost}.

 To achieve this goal, we consider the proposed class of policies

 where the parameter $\theta \in \mathbb{R}^d$ can be optimized over.
 By defining the augmented state $z(t) := (x(t),\hat{x}(t),q(t))$ we can rewrite the closed-loop system \eqref{eq:system}-\eqref{eq:param_Youla} as $\dot z(t) = F(z(t);\theta)$, $z(0)=r(x_0;\theta)$.
+For notational convenience, we write $F_\theta(z):=F(z;\theta)$.
 The mapping $F_\theta$ is a smooth vector field that can be implemented as a differentiable module, forming a neural ordinary differential equation in the sense of \cite{chen2018neural}.
 This means that both forward trajectories and gradients can be computed by numerically integrating~$\dot z = F_\theta(z)$ with any desired ODE solver and its adjoint system \citep{chen2018neural}.

 In implementation, one commonly optimizes only a truncated cost up to time $T>0$:

 Ensuring local exponential stability around the origin makes this approximation justified in the following sense.
 If the corresponding closed-loop trajectory enters the stability region by some time $T_0>0$ and remains there, then for any $T \ge T_0$ the truncated cost $J_T(\theta)$ approximates the infinite-horizon cost $J(\theta)$ up to an exponentially small tail.
 Specifically, if for all $t \ge T$ we have $\|x(t)\|\le A e^{-\gamma t}$ and $\|u(t)\|\le B e^{-\gamma t}$ and $\ell(x,u)\le M(\|x\|^p+\|u\|^p)$, then $\int_T^\infty \ell(x(t),u(t))\,dt \le \frac{M(A^p+B^p)}{p\gamma}e^{-p\gamma T}$.\footnote{Polynomially growing costs are standard in robotic regulation and tracking tasks around a target configuration, where quadratic penalties on state deviations and control effort are routinely used}